 Location and Installation Considerations

 These units are most often required to be used with pot washing sinks and dishwashers.
 They should be installed as close to the source of the water as possible so that pipes leading to the trap do not get clogged.
 There are options when it comes to installing these.
 They can be installed on the floor, partially recessed into the floor, or fully recessed with the top surface flush to the ground.
+The physical possibilities and limitations of your kitchen will dictate which of these will best suit your needs.

 Since they must be accessible for emptying and servicing, overhead clearance is a concern, especially since many of them are installed in tight spaces like under sinks.
 Some require as little as five inches of clearance, but many can require upwards of two feet of clear space above so they can be properly maintained.
 Some municipalities require greater clearance.
 Be sure you understand the manufacturer's guidelines and your local laws before determining the placement of your unit.

-Sizing your Grease Trap
+Sizing your Restaurant Grease Trap

 The first number to look at is the gallons per minute (GPM) rating of the unit.
 This is the number of gallons that can be effectively passed through the unit in a minute.
 Exceeding this limit means that grease will pass through the unit without getting filtered out, and the waste water may back up into the source.